Evscion/FlaskFloodgate/README.md

 FlaskFloodgate is a small Python package that provides rate limiting functionalities for Flask endpoints.

 # Current Features
-- Rate limit IPs# Introduction

-FlaskFloodgate is a small Python package that provides rate limiting functionalities for Flask endpoints.

-# Current Features
 - Rate limit IPs.
 - Restrict a certain amount of requests in a specified time window.
 - Add a limit to the number of times an IP can be rate-limited (blocked).